The Ultimate Merchant’s Guide to Credit Card Authorization Codes

 Online purchases require authorization, just like any purchase.
 However, they don’t require physical authorization via a POS terminal.

 Digital signatures or buttons that prod a buyer to ‘approve the purchase’ supply the necessary verification to the bank.
-As the merchant, you’re then responsible for deploying fraud detection technologies like CVV verification and Address Service Service (AVS) to prevent fraud.
+As the merchant, you’re then responsible for deploying fraud detection technologies like CVV verification and Address Verification Service (AVS) to prevent fraud.
 If the buyer has two-party verification enabled, they will have to complete that process to make a purchase, too.

 Remember: authorization codes for credit cards are not meant to eliminate fraud.
 They merely verify that the cardholder’s account is in good standing, and that there are funds available.